justsomelemon/coe347-group12/2/README.md

 - `RStudio` (optional)

+NOTE: the R script `generate.sh` will need to be run from a `Windows Powershell as Admin` if you are @akhilsadam.
+Other users, your mileage may really vary, since this issue is due to a poor installation.

 ## to install
 - please just clone the repository; at present there is no deployment.
 - in the future we *may* use Docker if absolutely necessary